Ionian Sea, Greece

 Ferries from Corfu to Italy

-You can travel by ferry from Corfu to Italy throughout the year.
-There are routes to Brindisi, Bari, Ancona and Venice, with all ferries to Italy having large car decks.
+You can travel by ferry from Corfu to Italy during the summer.
+There are routes to Brindisi, Bari and Ancona, with all ferries to Italy having large car decks.
 As such, this is a popular and convenient way to travel with your car or caravan between Greece and Italy.

 Find more information about ferry crossings from Corfu to Italy below:

-- Corfu - Brindisi: the ferry from Corfu to Brindisi is available from June to September with around 2 crossings a week.
-Ferries usually depart at night and reach Brindisi in about 8 hours.
+- Corfu - Brindisi: the ferry from Corfu to Brindisi is available from June to September with around 3 crossings a week.
+Ferries reach Brindisi in about 6.5 hours.

 - Corfu - Ancona: you can also catch a ferry from Corfu to Ancona.
-There are up to 4 weekly sailings to Ancona from June to September and the trip can last from 16 to 20.5 hours.
-Usually, ferries travel overnight.
+There are up to 5 weekly sailings to Ancona from June to September and the trip can last from 15 to 19.5 hours.

 Tip: as the ferry trip from Corfu to Italy is long and usually overnight, we recommend booking a cabin to enjoy a more comfortable journey.
 Find out about the latest discounts and offers for ferries between Greece and Italy and book tickets at the best prices!